 What is the maximum number of students I can bring?

-The maximum number of students we can accommodate on a single day is 70 and the minimum is 20, although the ideal group size is 25-40 students.
+The maximum number of students we can accommodate on a single day is 70, although the ideal group size is 25-40 students.

 What should my students wear to Journey Through Justice?

 There is no official dress code, but our experience has been that students who "dress for court" generally seem to pay more attention and behave more appropriately.

 Where do we park if we're traveling by bus?

 Do not unload the bus in front of the building.
 Your bus driver should continue past our building to the traffic light at Fairlie Street.
 Turn right on Fairlie Street, and then take the first right-hand turn into the alley behind our building.
 Look on the right-hand side of the alley for the sign which says "Unloading/Loading Here for Journey Through Justice."
 Once the students have exited the bus, the bus should park on the right-hand side of the alley, between the base of the stairs and Loading Bay #3.
 The bus should remain there until the end of the tour, as we reload students there rather than on the street to avoid blocking traffic in the afternoon.